rytswd/color-svc/README.md

 ## ⚙️ Server Configurations

-The following environmental variables are used when starting the server.
+The following environmental variables are read when the server starts up.

 | Env Name                     | Description                                                    | Default |
 | ---------------------------- | -------------------------------------------------------------- | ------- |